qchenevier/MBA_memoire/doc/reaction_organization.md

 **Digital capabilities:** Digital capabilities cut across all three pillars.
 They are a fundamental building block for transformation in customer experience, operational processes, and business models.
 Although CIOs and existing IT departments are leading digital initiatives across companies, they hire extra skills or implement separate units to coordinate digital transformation [@Westerman2011].

 **Unified Data and Processes:** The most fundamental technology need for digital transformation is a digital platform of integrated data and processes.
 The difficulty of operating without a platform becomes greater as companies engage in multi-channel operations.
 "Data integration is the biggest challenge in setting up our digital services."
 Unified data and process is one reason that web-based companies are able to gain advantage through analytics and personalization much more readily than traditional firms.
 Unified platforms can also help to manage the centralization-decentralization challenge [@Westerman2011].

+Scale with Digital Business Strategy Will Increasingly Take Place under Conditions of Information Abundance: develop the organizational capabilities to harness the huge quantities of heterogeneous data, which includes the explosive chatter on social networks, crowdsourcing of ideas from the edges of networks, and the proliferation of billions of continuous machine-to-machine sensors [@Bharadwaj2013].

 **Algorithms:** The world is pretty much run on algorithms.
 Machine Learning is the ability to accurately perform new, unseen tasks, built on known properties learned from training or historic data.
 ExOs need to follow four steps [@VanGeest2014]:
   1. Gather: The algorithmic process starts with harnessing data, which is gathered via sensors or humans, or imported from public datasets.